charith-sunku/Romi_Line_Follower/README.md

 4. **Cooperative Multitasking**: The system is organized into distinct tasks—such as IR sensor readings, motor control, and user interaction—each running in a cooperative scheduler (via cotask.py and task_share.py).
 Rather than use a traditional preemptive RTOS, this approach allows each task to execute sequentially, yielding control back to the scheduler when finished.
 As a result, the robot remains responsive while the codebase stays modular, making it easier to debug individual tasks and manage shared data without complex thread-synchronization overhead.

+## Hardware Drivers
+### BNO055
+The `BNO055` driver is designed to interface with the BNO055 sensor over I2C using the `pyb` module.
+It handles sensor initialization, data acquisition (e.g., Euler angles and gyroscope data), calibration management, and heading correction.

+**Initialization and Setup**
+- **`__init__(self, i2c, address=0x28)`**
+  - Initializes the sensor with a given I2C instance.
+  - Reads and verifies the CHIP_ID against an expected value.
+  - Sets the sensor to CONFIGMODE for configuration, then switches to NDOF_MODE.
+  - Initializes a heading offset to zero.

+**Private Register Access Methods**
+- `_read_register(self, reg, nbytes=1)`: Reads a specified number of bytes starting from a given register.
+- `_write_register(self, reg, data)`: Writes data (integer or bytearray) to a specified register.

+**Mode Management and Calibration**
+- `set_mode(self, mode)`: Updates the sensor’s operating mode by writing to the OPR_MODE register, with a delay to allow the mode change.
+- `get_calibration_status(self)`: Reads the calibration status byte and parses it into individual components for the system, gyro, accelerometer, and magnetometer.
+- `get_calibration_coefficients(self)`: Retrieves 22 bytes of calibration data from the sensor.
+- `set_calibration_coefficients(self, coeffs)`: Writes a 22-byte calibration dataset back to the sensor.
+Raises a `ValueError` if the provided data is not 22 bytes long.

+**Data Acquisition Methods**
+- `read_euler_angles(self)`: Reads raw Euler angle data (currently implemented for heading) from the sensor.
+Converts the raw two-byte data into a heading using a scale factor.
+- `read_angular_velocity(self)`: Reads 6 bytes of gyroscope data and converts them to angular velocity values (x, y, z) using an example scale factor.

+**Heading Correction and Error Computation**
+- `set_offset(self)`: Captures the current heading to use as an offset for subsequent corrections.
+- `get_corrected_heading(self)`: Returns the heading corrected by subtracting the stored offset and normalizing it to the 0°–360° range.
+- `compute_heading_error(self, target_heading)`: Computes the minimal angular error between the corrected heading and a target heading, yielding a value in the range -180° to +180°.

+### Motor
+The `Motor` driver is designed to interface with motor controllers using separate PWM and direction signals via the `pyb` module.
+It provides methods for motor initialization, effort control, and power management.

+**Initialization and Setup**
+- `__init__(self, PWM, DIR, nSLP, TimerChannel)`
+  - Initializes the Motor object by configuring the sleep (nSLP) and direction (DIR) pins.
+  - Sets up Timer 1 at a 20 kHz frequency and initializes a PWM channel on the specified timer channel with an initial pulse width of 0%.
+  - Initializes the motor's effort to zero.

+**Effort Control**
+- `set_effort(self, effort)`
+  - Sets the motor's effort (speed/torque) based on an input value between -100 and 100.
+  - For negative values:
+    - Sets the motor direction to reverse.
+    - Saturates the effort at -45 to avoid slipping
+  - For positive values:
+    - Sets the motor direction to forward.
+    - Caps the effort at 45.
+  - For zero effort:
+    - Stops the motor by setting the PWM duty cycle to 0.
+- `get_effort(self)`
+  - Returns the current motor effort value.

+**Power Management**
+- `enable(self)`
+  - Enables the motor driver by setting the sleep (nSLP) pin high (taking it out of sleep mode).
+  - Resets the PWM duty cycle to 0.
+- `disable(self)`
+  - Disables the motor driver by setting the sleep (nSLP) pin low (putting it into sleep mode).
+  - Stops PWM output by setting the duty cycle to 0 and deinitializes the timer.

+### Encoder
+The `Encoder` driver provides a quadrature encoder decoding interface using a hardware timer and GPIO pins.
+It tracks the encoder's position, computes velocity, and handles counter overflow/underflow for accurate angular measurement.

+**Initialization and Setup**
+- `__init__(self, tim, chA_pin, chB_pin)`
+  - Initializes the encoder with a specified timer and channel pins for A and B.
+  - Configures Timer channels in quadrature encoder mode (`ENC_AB`).
+  - Sets up internal state variables including position, previous counter, delta and dt buffers.
+  - Defines a conversion factor to translate encoder counts to radians.

+**Update and Data Processing**
+- `update(self)`
+  - Retrieves the current timer count and current time in microseconds.
+  - Calculates the difference in counts from the previous update, adjusting for counter overflow/underflow.
+  - Updates rolling buffers for delta counts and time intervals.
+  - Computes an average delta from the buffer and updates the total accumulated position.

+**Position and Velocity Retrieval**
+- `get_position(self)`
+  - Returns the current encoder position converted to radians using the conversion factor.
+- `get_velocity(self)`
+  - Calculates the average time interval and position change from the buffers.
+  - Returns the angular velocity in radians per second based on the averaged delta and time difference.
+- `get_time(self)`
+  - Returns the timestamp of the last update in seconds.
+- `get_dt(self)`
+  - Returns the time difference between the last two updates in seconds.

+**Resetting the Encoder**
+- `zero(self)`
+  - Resets the accumulated encoder position to zero.
+  - Updates the reference counter to the current timer counter for future measurements.

+### IR Sensor Driver
+The IR sensor module provides two classes to handle infrared sensing: `IR_Single` for interfacing with a single IR sensor via ADC, and `IR_Array` for managing an array of IR sensors with calibration, normalization, and centroid computation functionalities.

+**IR_Single**
+- **Initialization and Setup**
+  - `__init__(self, pin, index)`
+    - Configures the specified pin as an input and sets up an ADC for the sensor.
+    - Assigns an index identifier and initializes an empty list for storing sensor values.
+- **Data Acquisition**
+  - `getADC(self)`
+    - Returns the ADC object associated with the sensor.
+  - `getValue(self)`
+    - Reads and returns the current ADC value from the IR sensor.

+**IR_Array**
+- **Initialization and Setup**
+  - `__init__(self, irPinList, evenPin, oddPin)`
+    - Instantiates an `IR_Single` object for each pin in the provided list, building the sensor array.
+    - Sets up two control pins (`evenPin` and `oddPin`) for sensor enabling (dimming control is noted but not implemented).
+    - Initializes internal variables for raw and normalized sensor values, calibration data (dark and light values), and the centroid.
+- **Data Acquisition and Normalization**
+  - `readArray(self)`
+    - Enables the sensor array, pauses briefly, then reads raw ADC values from each sensor before disabling the array.
+  - `normalize(self)`
+    - Converts raw sensor readings into normalized values between 0 and 1 using pre-calibrated dark and light reference values.
+- **Sensor Update and Data Retrieval**
+  - `updateIR(self)`
+    - Combines reading and normalization steps to update the sensor array and returns the list of normalized values.
+  - `getList(self)`
+    - Returns the current list of normalized sensor readings.
+  - `getCentroid(self)`
+    - Computes a weighted average (centroid) of the sensor readings, useful for determining the sensor array’s overall response.
+- **Calibration**
+  - `calibrateDark(self)`
+    - Captures and sets the dark calibration values based on sensor readings.
+  - `calibrateLight(self)`
+    - Captures and sets the light calibration values based on sensor readings.
+- **Sensor Control**
+  - `enable(self)`
+    - Activates the sensor array by setting the control pins high.
+  - `disable(self)`
+    - Deactivates the sensor array by setting the control pins low.

+### Bump Sensor Driver
+The Bump sensor module provides two classes to manage bump sensor inputs using interrupts: `Bumpy` for handling individual bump sensors and `Bumpies` for aggregating multiple bump sensors.

+**Bumpy**
+- **Initialization and Setup**
+  - **`__init__(self, Bump_Pin)`**
+    - Initializes the bump sensor on the specified pin configured as an input with no pull.
+    - Attaches an interrupt on the falling edge (with a pull-up configuration) that calls the `bump_interrupt` method.
+    - Initializes an internal flag (`HIT`) to track whether a bump event has occurred.
+- **Event Handling and Status**
+  - **`bump_interrupt(self, line)`**
+    - Interrupt callback that sets the `HIT` flag to `True` when a bump is detected.
+  - **`reset_status(self)`**
+    - Resets the `HIT` flag to `False`.
+  - **`get_status(self)`**
+    - Returns the current state of the `HIT` flag (i.e., whether a bump event has been registered).

+**Bumpies**
+- **Initialization and Setup**
+  - **`__init__(self, Pin_List)`**
+    - Creates a list of `Bumpy` objects, one for each pin provided in `Pin_List`.
+- **Aggregated Sensor State**
+  - **`get_status(self)`**
+    - Iterates through all bump sensors and returns `True` if any sensor's `HIT` flag is set.
+- **Status Reset**
+  - **`reset_status(self)`**
+    - Resets the status of all bump sensors by calling each sensor's `reset_status` method.

 ## Task Breakdown
 To facilitate cooperative multitasking, the different hardware/software operations of Romi were split into different tasks.
 Each task in charge of operating a different aspect of the system.
 Our design has 6 tasks:
 1. User Interaction